 “I can’t have too many drinks because I have work early in the morning.”

-My buddy Vince was at his own surprise party for his 30th birthday and he announced that he had to stop drinking because he had to wake up early.
-He runs his own business so this naturally had people confused.
+My buddy Vince was at his own surprise party for his 30th birthday, and he announced that he couldn’t stay out late because he had to wake up early.
+He runs his own business, so this naturally had people confused.

 Couldn’t he just have his staff handle this for him?
-Don’t people making good money relax all day?
+Don’t people make good money relax all day?

 Guess what?
 Working for yourself and making the big bucks isn’t about sharing quotes on social media all day.
 This guy’s not even on any social media.
-I can’t even tag him in inappropriate memes.
+I can’t even tag him in inappropriate memes or share ones I’ve created with a meme generator.

 There’s more to being successful than just talking about how you want to be successful.